Probing Chemical Enrichment in Extremely Metal-Poor Galaxies: Acknowledgments

 \section{Acknowledgments}

 Numerical computations were carried out on the Cray XC50 at the Center for Computational Astrophysics, National Astronomical Observatory of Japan, and {\sc SQUID} at the Cybermedia Center, Osaka University, as part of the HPCI system Research Project (hp230089, hp240141).
-This work is supported in part by the MEXT/JSPS KAKENHI grant numbers 20H00180, 22K21349, 24H00002, 24H00241 (K.N.), 22KJ0157, 20K14532, 21H04499, 21K03614, 22H01259 (Y.H.), 21J20785 (Y.I.).
+This work is supported in part by the MEXT/JSPS KAKENHI grant numbers 20H00180, 22K21349, 24H00002, 24H00241 (K.N.), 22KJ0157, 25H00664, 25K01046 (Y.H.), 21J20785 (Y.I.), and 21K03614,21K03633,22H01259,22K03688,24K07095 (T.R.S.).
 This work was supported by JST SPRING, grant number JPMJSP2138 (K.F.).
 K.N. acknowledges the travel support from the Kavli IPMU, World Premier Research Center Initiative (WPI), where part of this work was conducted.
+Y.I. is supported by JSPS KAKENHI Grant No. 24KJ0202.
+This work was supported by the Global-LAMP Program of the National Research Foundation of Korea (NRF) grant funded by the Ministry of Education (No. RS-2023-00301976).
+English language editting was proofread with the assistance of ChatGPT.